smartpricing/agentnet/README.md

 );
 ```

-With this setup, the smartness agent will automatically discover and delegate to specialized agents for accommodation, pricing, and booking.
+With this setup, the smartness agent will automatically discover and delegate to specialized agents for accommodation, pricing, and booking, creating an autonomous network that collectively solves the user's query.

 ## Key Features

+- **Autonomous Agent Networks**: Create self-organizing networks of agents that can discover, communicate, and collaborate with minimal human intervention
 - **Modular Agent Architecture**: Create specialized agents with distinct capabilities and compose them to solve complex problems
 - **Transport Agnostic**: Work with agents directly or through transport mechanisms like NATS
 - **Auto-Discovery**: Agents can discover each other's capabilities dynamically at runtime
 - **Tool Binding**: Easily bind JavaScript functions to agent tools
 - **Agent Handoffs**: Seamlessly delegate tasks between agents
 - **LLM Provider Agnostic**: Support for multiple LLM providers (Gemini and extensible to others)
+- **Persistent Sessions**: Maintain conversation context and state across interactions

 ## Quick Start